Flank/flank-dashboard/metrics/web/docs/03_widget_structure_organization.md

 }
 ```

-So, the `ProjectTileViewModel` is a composite view model that contains other view models for `high-level` widgets (see code sample in the [composite view model](#Composite-view-model) section).
+So, the `ProjectTileViewModel` is a composite view model that contains other view models for `metrics` widgets (see code sample in the [composite view model](#Composite-view-model) section).

-Let us take a more detailed look on one of `high-level` widgets, used in `ProjectTile`.
+Let us take a more detailed look on one of `metrics` widgets, used in `ProjectTile`.
 For example, `Coverage` widget:

 ```dart
 class Coverage extends StatelessWidget {